klingonPiD/Unscented_Kalman_Filter/README.md

 # Results
 The extended Kalman filter (EKF)  was tested on the dataset provided by Udacity and evaluation metric used was RMSE (Root Mean Squared Error) between the predicted states and the provided ground truth values.
 The RMSE for the dataset including lidar and radar measurements was [0.06, 0.08, 0.33, 0.21].
-The visualization is shown below
+The visualization is shown below.

 ![UKF plot](ukf_plot.png)

 The RMSE for the dataset including lidar measurements alone was [0.09, 0.09, 0.61, 0.27].
 The RMSE for the dataset including radar measurements alone was [0.14, 0.21, 0.38, 0.33].

 The visualizations for the above two cases can be seen in the ipython notebook `ukf_visualization.ipynb`.

+# Discussion

+The UKF predicted states seem to mirror the ground truths quite well.
+As compared to the EKF (Extended Kalman Filter) outputs in the prior project, the UKF predicted outputs seem to perform especially well near the curves and bends of the path.
+This is as expected since the UKF is supposed to handle non-linearity better than a simple or extended Kalman filter.
+Even though UKF handles non-linear process and measurement models quite well, it still operates under the assumption that all the distributions are Gaussian.
+Real world phenomena that violate this assumption can mess with the UKF predictions.

 # References
 - Starter code provided by Udacity / Mercedes Benz https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project.